 Free FOIA Request

-We'll submit a FOIA request to the City of Chicago on your behalf and email you a complete report of every ticket written for your plate.
+We'll file a FOIA request to the City of Chicago on your behalf and email you your full Chicago vehicle debt — every ticket, camera violation, boot, tow, and storage fee tied to your plate.

 100% Free • Takes 30 seconds • Results in ~5 business days